 HireVue’s AI can judge your tone and vocabulary for employers

 HireVue said it doesn’t want to replace recruiters; instead, it wants to make the job interview process more efficient.
 At its best, it can serve as an initial screener before job seekers can get to the promised land of interviewing with a human.
+Say a candidate is applying for a position in San Diego, California but lives on the east coast, this could cut out a step of unnecessary travel.

 By having each candidate answer the same questions, HireVue said it makes its process more structured, which can help eliminate biases.